 Cultural Tips-The Equinoctial Week

-Higan begins 3 days before the spring and autumn equinox and ends 3 days after it.
-Higan also refers to "the other world," or the state of enlightenment, in Buddhism.
+"Higan" begins three days before the spring and autumn equinox and ends three days after it.
+"Higan" also refers to "the other world," or the state of enlightenment, in Buddhism.

-On the other hand, during higan, people living in this world try to come close to the other world.
-The Japanese visit ancestors' graves to recall and thank the deceased, and also to think about the other world where everyone goes in due course.
+On the other hand, during "higan", people living in this world try to come close to "the other world".
+The Japanese visit ancestors' graves to recall and thank the deceased, and also to think about "the other world" where everyone goes in due time.